Art by, ZombieMaggotQueen

 A common belief between eparai is that the vestigial eyes they possess were used by their ancestors for more precise ‘seeing’ of emotional energy, in order to both understand one another more clearly and recognize predators’ aggression.
 This contributes slightly to the common prejudice against eparai which naturally prefer adrenaline for feeding.

-N/A: Eparai do not formally designate subspecies within their own race, however their genetics are widely adapting and variable.
+None: Eparai do not formally designate subspecies within their own race, however their genetics are widely adapting and variable.
 They often mix, but if anything were to be highlighted, they would probably be designated depending on the majority of their fur/feathers/'sealskin' cover, such as forest, savanna, or marsh.

 Passionover: If morale and sanity added are low enough, an eparai gains the ability to focus a target to drain morale from a target to increase their own, amount depending on the target and point at which the ability is used.
 This has a chance of causing sanity damage.
 If morale and sanity added are very low, this ability is autonomously triggered.